iriusrisk/startleft/docs/development/Quickstart-Guide-for-Developers.md

 # Quickstart Guide for Developers

-StartLeft is an Open Source project open to collaborators to extend or improve its functionality.
-Despite the fact that it was born as an internal IriusRisk project, there are some characteristic that makes it specially suitable to grown through the contributions of the community:
+StartLeft is an Open Source project open for collaborators to extend or improve its functionality.
+Despite the fact that it was born as an internal IriusRisk project, there are some characteristic that makes it specially suitable to grow through the contributions of the community:

 * The nature of the project, whose natural functional escalation is based on the support of new, independent, source formats.